 If you’re a managing partner, practice leader, sales leader, or chief administrative officer in a professional services firm, you probably have responsibility for “managing” marketing.
 If this is you, you may be feeling a little uneasy as we approach that dreaded time of the year for most managers—annual reviews.
 For you and your marketing leader, it’s possibly a collision of disconnect, HR gobbledygook, language barriers, ignorance, benign management neglect, misunderstood performance goals, and everyday human anxiety.
 In the hope of helping you, your firm, and your marketing leader succeed, I have put together a cheat sheet called How to Evaluate Your Marketing Leader’s Performance.

-I hope it eases your angst, provides a rubric to simplify your conversation, gives your marketing leader their do, and sets you on a course for a less anxious and more productive review next year at this time.
+I hope it eases your angst, provides a rubric to simplify your conversation, gives your marketing leader their due, and sets you on a course for a less anxious and more productive review next year at this time.

 We will be evaluating your Marketing leader’s performance based on your firm’s School of Marketing Thought.
 Before we get started, this pre-read material will help you determine your school and put you in the right frame of mind.